emichael/dslabs/labs/lab4-shardedstore/README.md

 assigns the group's shards to the remaining groups.
 The new configuration should divide the shards as evenly as possible among the groups, and should move as few shards as possible to achieve that goal.
-The `ShardMaster` should return `OK` upon successful completion of a `Leave` and `ERROR` if that group did not exist in the latest configuration.
+The `ShardMaster` should return `OK` upon successful completion of a `Leave` and `Error` if that group did not exist in the latest configuration.

 `Move` contains a shard number and a `groupId`.
 The `ShardMaster` should create